abpframework/abp/templates/app/aspnet-core/README.md

 > This command installs all NPM packages for MVC/Razor Pages and Blazor Server UIs and this command is already run by the ABP CLI, so most of the time you don't need to run this command manually.

+#### Create the Database

+Run `MyCompanyName.MyProjectName.DbMigrator` to create the initial database.
+This should be done in the first run.
+It is also needed if a new database migration is added to the solution later.

 ### Solution structure

 This is a layered monolith application that consists of the following applications: